Main Course: Recording

-According to producer Arif Mardin, when the Bee Gees arrived in Florida, they started to record new material and some of the numbers were still in their old ballad style, and the Bee Gees at that time were listening to a lot of American R&B groups' songs as Mardin is an R&B producer.
-Mardin also suggested they listen to current R&B artists including Stevie Wonder.
+According to producer Arif Mardin, when the Bee Gees arrived in Florida to record new material, he discovered that at the time, they were listening to a lot of American R&B groups' songs; as Mardin was known as an R&B producer, he suggested that they also listen to several high-charting R&B artists such as Stevie Wonder for an idea as to the kind of music he felt they should be making.

-The sound became more technologically current with the use of synthesizers and dual bass lines (synthesizer bass by Blue Weaver and bass guitar by Maurice Gibb) on many of the songs, which came about after Weaver overdubbed a synthesizer bass line on the original demo of "Jive Talkin'."
+The band's sound became more technologically current with Mardin's incorporation of modern synthesizers and dual bass lines (the synthesizer bass was played by Blue Weaver and bass guitar by Maurice Gibb) on many of the songs, which started when Weaver decided to overdub a synthesizer bass line on the original demo of "Jive Talkin'."
 Weaver later commented that "nothing new has been invented to make such a tremendous difference to the sound as the synthesizer did, compared to an orchestra."

-At first, the brothers were still writing in their old ways, with many of the songs being slower ballads.
+At first, the brothers were still writing in their old ways, with many of the songs being slower rock ballads.
 The first song recorded for the album was an unreleased track "Was It All in Vain?".
 The next songs recorded were "Country Lanes" and "Wind of Change".
-After Robert Stigwood heard these songs, he urged them to record in a more R&B style and "Wind of Change" was re-recorded again in February in its more familiar version.
+After co-producer Robert Stigwood heard these songs, he urged them to record in a more R&B style and "Wind of Change" was re-recorded again in February in its more familiar version.
 Another unreleased track, "Your Love Will Save the World" was recorded on 9 January, though it was later recorded by Percy Sledge.
 Once the Gibb brothers changed their style of writing, songs like "Jive Talkin'", "Nights on Broadway" and "Edge of the Universe" were recorded with an R&B influence, though ballads like "Songbird" and "Come on Over" were more country than R&B. The final song recorded for the album was "Baby As You Turn Away" which featured Barry singing the verses in falsetto, though not the strong falsetto which he would develop and use on future songs like "You Should Be Dancing" and "Stayin' Alive".